Scale up culture: How to grow your business without selling out.

 This is the sensation that your employees have as a result of working for you regardless of whether they are based at your company site or remote working.
 Whatever their position or location, you need everyone in your company to know and feel good about the company culture.

 A positive employee experience will ensure greater employee satisfaction levels, productivity, performance and wellbeing.
 It will also enhance your employer brand and facilitate the attraction and retention of the most talented people.

 In the early days of business, or when companies have a small number of staff, it’s easy and fairly implicit to make hires.
 There’s an unspoken understanding of the culture, and it’s easy to know those values and behaviours that fit.
-However ,when teams grow quickly, companies can become more relaxed in their criteria for hire new employees, or less clear on the attributes they are hiring against unless there is a clearly articulate culture in place.
+However, when teams grow quickly, companies can become more relaxed in their criteria for hiring new employees, or less clear on the attributes they are hiring against unless there is a clearly articulated culture in place.

 This can be detrimental to company culture as bad hires can have greater costs than lost time and recruitment costs.
 They can impact other employees and their productivity too.

 To have a positive aligned culture an organisation needs strong, effective leadership with a defined sense of purpose.
 Culture change may not always be driven by the CEO and the leadership team, and certainly, culture needs to be embedded right through an organisation, but the behaviours and actions displayed by the people at the top are visible to all who work there, therefore they match the desired culture.
 Walking the talk is necessary to keep the culture alive.